qheilmann/CommandAPI-docs/docs/en/create-commands/permissions.md

 <<< @/../reference-code/src/main/kotlin/createcommands/Permissions.kt#childBasedPermissionExample
 :::

-In our **plugin.yml** we can also set up our permissions for example...
+In our **plugin.yml** we can also set up our permissions, for example...

 ```yaml
 permissions: